Julian-adv/WildDivide/README.md

   - { 4::blonde|5::black|1::red }
 ```

-### Child selection by pattern
+### Pattern-based Child Selection

-If a line starts with `/`, it selects the line when the pattern matches the prompt up to there.
-For example, if you write
+Lines beginning with `/` are selected when the pattern matches the prompt up to that point.
+For example:

 ```yaml
 outfit: